 9. Read a lot:

-We are always advised by the great minds and leaders on how important it is to read or how beneficial the habit of reading is.
-Reading gives us new perspectives and it helps to see things more clearly.
+The great minds and leaders always advise us on how important it is to read or how beneficial the habit of reading is.
+Reading gives us new perspectives, and it helps to see things more clearly.

 Why not develop a habit which not only keeps you occupied but at the same time gives you an abundance of knowledge.